 You are required to read Dr. Carter’s Policies.
 You are responsible for understanding and following these policies.
 If you have a question, please ask in class as your fellow students will benefit.

 This class is about how to DO archaeology and, more broadly, any research project.
-All of our knowledge of prehistory, and much of history, comes from archaeological research.
+All of our knowledge of “prehistory,” and much of history, comes from archaeological research.
 You will learn the basics of archaeology including how to make maps, decide where to excavate, lay out grids, collect artifacts, excavate in natural and arbitrary levels and much more.
-The more specific goal, however, is to research a particular site- the charcoal pits of the Blue Mountain in East Penn, PA.
-Throughout the late 18th until the late 19th century, iron production was fueled by charcoal.
-Charcoal had to be produced from forest and vast tracts of lands were harvested.
+The more specific goal, however, is to research a particular component of the human endeavor- the colliers who produced charcoal along the Blue Mountain in East Penn, PA.
+From the 18th until the early 20th century, iron production was fueled by charcoal (though it began to be replaced by coal in the 1840s).
+Charcoal had to be produced from trees and vast tracts of forest were harvested.
 In the decades after 1840, the Lehigh Valley became a center for iron production- due to the discovery and extraction of coal.
 Coal-fired iron production in the Lehigh Valley has been well studied.
 But, charcoal-based iron production has not.
 We intend to change that.
-Although the class will decide on research questions, potential topics include; sustainability, the life of a collier, socioeconomic differences in iron and charcoal production and many more.
+This particular project has been the home for two rounds of Field Archaeology (2016 and 2018), for independent studies, interdisciplinary research, honors theses, and research assistantships.

-Articles: These readings are not in the textbook, but will be available for download via Canvas.
-See schedule.
+Many readings are not in the textbook, but will be available for download via Canvas.